-It is the responsibility of our research libraries to acquire information, organize it, make it available, and preserve it, regardless of format.
-The University at Albany Libraries have a well established preservation program that is effectively dealing with resources in traditional formats and is currently working with others in the University community and beyond to provide, organize, and preserve scholarly electronic materials with the same long-term commitment.
+The University at Albany Libraries have a well established preservation program that is effectively dealing with resources in traditional formats, and currently works with others in the University community and beyond to provide, organize, and preserve scholarly electronic materials with the same long-term commitment.

 Digitization is the act of scanning non-digital, analog materials to digital format.
 Digital preservation is the act of managing and continually strategizing to keep digital information accessible and authentic.